zetaomegagon/git-home/README.md

 This initializes `--bare` repo, additionally adds a `.gitignore` that excludes everything by default.
 Selectively `--force` add or create exceptions in `.gitignore`
 ```
 git-home-init() {
-    # populate a the .gitignore file, excluting everything
+    # populate a .gitignore file and excluding everything
     echo '*' > "$HOME"/.gitignore

     # initialize the bare repo in your home directory
     command git init --bare "$HOME"/"$GIT_HOME_DIR"
 }
 ```

 This git wrapper makes git just work like git.
 Most solutions I've found use a clunky function or alias, and this feels awkward to me.
 The function is using a simple conditional to check if in the `work-dir`, and to use `git-home` if so; otherwise call the git binary directly.
 Additionally, no need to add a case for `git-crypt`.
-It actually gets passed into `git-home` and acts like a git module (where you can call, for instance `git <module>` or `git-<module>).
+It actually gets passed into `git-home` and acts like a git module (where you can call, for instance `git <module>` or `git-<module>`).
 So you can call it like `git crypt <args>`
 ```
 git() {
     # separating git command from arguments
     local args=( "$@" )

     # this is the git command, for instance 'push'
     local first="${args[0]}"

     # the rest of the arguments, for instancs '-u origin panda'
     local rest=( "${args[@]:1:${#args[@]}}" )